zazmarga/py-shop-trip/README.md

 where customers calculate how
 much will cost trip for the products in every shop and pick the cheapest one and ride there if they have enough money.
-When customer arrives to the shop his location should equal to shop location.
+When the customer arrives at the shop his location should equal to shop location.
 After customer buys products, shop prints purchase receipt using current time.
 After the shop he arrives home and counts the remaining money.

-Example, let's say now is 2021/01/04 12:33:41:
+For example, let's say now is 2021/01/04 12:33:41:
 ```javascript
  // config.py: